Mazhar Kaleem

-In "his writing career of over five decades, he has written around 600 spy fiction novels", as well as "around 5000 short stories for children including the famous series of Umro Aiyyar."
+In "his writing career of over five decades, he has written around 600 spy fiction novels on Ibn-e-Safi Imran Series", as well as "around 5000 short stories (not confirmed) for children including the famous series of Umro Aiyyar."

 Biography

-Mazhar was born to Mr. Hamid Yar Khan who was a Police officer.
+Mazhar was born to Hamid Yar Khan, a police officer.
 He did his B.A. from Emerson College and did M.A.
 (Urdu) from the Multan Campus of Punjab University.

 Mazhar Kaleem was born on 22 July 1942 in Multan.
 His father Hamid Yar Khan was a retired police Inspector.
 He belonged to a Pathan family, "Muhammad Zai" in Multan, who settled in Multan after migrating from Afghanistan in the late 19th century.
 His original name is Mazhar Nawaz Khan; however he is now only known as his literary pen name, Mazhar Kaleem Khan.